MoonFrost28/CoC_Automation/README.md

 ## variables.py

-File with the definition and the algorithm behind the scripts
+File with the definition and the algorithm behind the scripts.